-3.19 ID Placeholder
+3.5 ID Placeholder

 A number of operations are affected by a mechanism referred to as the ID Placeholder.
 This is a temporary variable consisting of a single Unique Identifier that is stored inside the server for the duration of executing a batch of operations.
-The ID Placeholder is obtained from the Unique Identifier returned by certain operations; the applicable operations are identified in Table 1, along with a list of operations that accept the ID Placeholder as input.